-The two-week shoot was a classic, the crew were awesome, and the presenters did well, considering they were driving down a rough dirt road in 35+ degree Celsius heat in an unconditioned 4WD with tonnes of UXO (unexploded ordinance) on either side.
-They had to drive across some pretty deep rivers and sleep rough.
+The two-week shoot was a classic, the crew were fantastic, and the presenters did well, considering they were driving down a rough dirt trail in 35+ degree Celsius heat in an unconditioned 4WD with literally tonnes of UXO on either side.

 Digby led the film crew to many famous places along the Trail.
 Ban Phanop Village proved difficult because it still had two live bombs stored in it.
 Some sections of the Trail were so remote that local people ran away from the crew and their cameras.
 Sue and Liza interviewed a UXO de-mining team that had just found two 500 lb. bombs, local Lao women searching for UXO scrap with metal detectors, and two American fighter jet pilots who had bombed the Trail during the war.
 They drove down sections of the Trail where the original cobblestones still existed and crossed several deep river crossings.